Finding Influential Instances for Distantly Supervised Relation Extraction: Introduction

 \section{Introduction}

-Relation extraction (RE) is fundamental to mine the relations between entity pairs from unstructured text data.
-A sentence ``\emph{Bill Gates, the founder of Microsoft, has indicated ...}" contains the relation \emph{founder} between the entities \emph{Microsoft} and \emph{Bill Gates}.
-By identifying this relation, a triplet (\emph{Microsoft, founder, Bill Gates}) can be built, and incorporated in the existing knowledge bases (KB).

-One major challenge in RE is lacking labeled data.
-To cope with it, distant supervision (DS) was proposed by \citet{mintz2009distant}.
-In DS, a strong assumption is made that if two entities are related in existing KBs, then all sentences contain both of them are considered to express this relation.
-However, this heuristic labeling process inevitably suffers from wrong labels \cite{takamatsu2012reducing}, and undermines RE model's performance in practice.
+To expand the training data for relation extraction (RE), distant supervision (DS) was proposed by \cite{mintz2009distant} who assumed that if two entities are related in existing KBs, then all sentences contain both of them express this relation.
+However, this heuristic inevitably suffers from wrong labels \cite{takamatsu2012reducing} and undermines model performance.
 For example, the sentence ``\emph{Bill Gates redefined the software industry, ... said Rob Glaser, a former Microsoft executive}" does not mention the relation \emph{founder} but is still treated as a positive training sample in DS.

-Actually, dealing with noisy instances in DS has been a focus in the RE research.
-There are three main genres in the literature: (1) incorporating an attention module in models \cite{lin2016neural} to allocate confidence level among instances in the same bag; (2) using reinforcement learning \cite{qin2018robust} for instance selection; and (3) leveraging adversarial training \cite{wu2017adversarial} to enhance the RE model's robustness against noise.
+Dealing with noisy instances in DS has been a focus in RE.
+There are three main genres in the literature: (1) incorporating an attention module \cite{lin2016neural} to allocate confidence level among instances in the same bag; (2) using reinforcement learning \cite{qin2018robust} for instance selection; and (3) leveraging adversarial training \cite{wu2017adversarial} to enhance the RE model's robustness against noise.
+However, they are either black-box models thus unable to provide meaningful interpretation of sample selection or sensitive to datasets.
+More importantly, none of them is theoretically guaranteed to truely reduce the ``noise'' from the dataset.

+In this work, we propose to leverage influence function (IF) to evaluate instance quality then do instance selection for DS.
+Influence function is a powerful tool drawn from robust statistics \cite{huber2004robust}.
+It is able to approximate the influence of a single data point on the whole model learned on the dataset.
+Creating to this merit, it has been successfully utilized for inspecting outliers \cite{boente2002influence} and denoising datasets \cite{wang2019less} based on shallow machine learning models, e.g., logistic regression.
+Although Koh \& Liang \shortcite{koh2017understanding} extends IF to interpreting deep networks, it is still elusive if it works for denoising datasets for deep networks.
+In this work, we develop the \textbf{R}elation \textbf{E}xtraction by \textbf{I}n\textbf{F}luence subsampling (REIF) framework, which aims for denoising DS for deep learning RE models.